-Customers can have confidence that ASC certified fish from Arctic Fish is cultivated using responsible and sustainable methods.
 The ASC certification underscores our commitment to ethical and environmentally conscious aquaculture practices, providing assurance to consumers seeking products with a positive impact on both ecosystems and communities.

-Aquaculture stewardship Council (ASC)
+Aquaculture Stewardship Council (ASC)

 At Arctic Fish, our operations are certified by the Aquaculture Stewardship Council standard (ASC), widely acknowledged as the foremost environmental and social standard for aquaculture globally.
-This stringent standard establishes clear guidelines for the production of fish in harmony with nature and the communities in which we operate.
+This stringent standard establishes clear guidelines to produce fish in harmony with nature and the communities in which we operate.
 Compliance involves thorough documentation on various aspects, including fish health, environmental impact, feed usage, community relations, and supplier requirements.